Ravi Shankar: Musical training and work in India

-Shankar's parents had died by the time he returned from the Europe tour, and touring the West had become difficult because of political conflicts that would lead to World War II.
-Shankar gave up his dancing career in 1938 to go to Maihar and study Indian classical music as Khan's pupil, living with his family in the traditional gurukul system.
-Khan was a rigorous teacher and Shankar had training on sitar and surbahar, learned ragas and the musical styles dhrupad, dhamar, and khyal, and was taught the techniques of the instruments rudra veena, rubab, and sursingar.
+Shankar's parents had died by the time he returned from the European tour, and touring the West had become difficult because of political conflicts that would lead to World War II.
+In 1938, Shankar decided to leave his dancing career to study Indian classical music under the tutelage of Khan in Maihar.
+He lived with Khan’s family as part of the traditional gurukul system.
+Khan was a strict teacher, and during his training, Shankar learned to play the sitar and surbahar.
+He also studied various ragas and musical styles, including dhrupad, dhamar, and khyal, and received instruction on instruments such as the rudra veena, rubab, and sursingar.
 He often studied with Khan's children Ali Akbar Khan and Annapurna Devi.
-Shankar began to perform publicly on sitar in December 1939 and his debut performance was a jugalbandi (duet) with Ali Akbar Khan, who played the string instrument sarod.
+Shankar made his public debut on the sitar in December 1939, performing a jugalbandi (duet) with Ali Akbar Khan, who played the string instrument sarod.

-Shankar completed his training in 1944.
-He moved to Mumbai and joined the Indian People's Theatre Association, for whom he composed music for ballets in 1945 and 1946, Dharti Ke Lal, 1946.
+Shankar completed his musical training in 1944.
+He then moved to Mumbai and joined the Indian People's Theatre Association, for whom he composed music for ballets in 1945 and 1946, Dharti Ke Lal, 1946.
 Shankar recomposed the music for the popular song "Sare Jahan Se Achcha" at the age of 25.
 He began to record music for His Master's Voice and worked as a music director for All India Radio (AIR), New Delhi, from February 1949 until January 1956.
 Shankar founded the Indian National Orchestra at AIR and composed for it; in his compositions he combined Western and classical Indian instrumentation.
 Beginning in the mid-1950s he composed the music for the Apu Trilogy by Satyajit Ray, which became internationally acclaimed.
 He was music director for several Hindi movies including Godaan and Anuradha.